 Some studies support a role for trees in human health.
 A recent study by researchers at Columbia found that children in neighborhoods that are tree-lined have asthma rates a quarter less than in neighborhoods without trees.
 The Center for Urban Forest Research estimates that each tree removes 1.5 pounds of pollutants from the air.
 Trees are also used to remove mercury and other pollutants from the ground, something called phytoremediation.
 And, of course, trees store carbon dioxide, which mitigates global warming.

 Dr. Wilson, at Harvard, said that more research into the role of trees in the ecosystem was imperative and that it was alarming how little was known.
 “We need more research of this kind to use the things we have, such as trees, to their fullest,” he said.

 By JIM ROBBINS of the New York Times published August 11, 2008

 The Eleventh Hour film clip with Leonardo DiCaprio

 Glaciers suffer record shrinkage

 Some glaciers in Europe have suffered significant losses.
 The rate at which some of the world's glaciers are melting has more than doubled, data from the United Nations Environment Programme has shown.
-Average glacial shrinkage has risen from 30 centimetres per year between 1980 and 1999, to 1.5 metres in 2006.
+Average glacial shrinkage has risen from 3ntimetres per year between 1980 and 1999, to 1.5 metres in 2006.0 ce

 Some of the biggest losses have occurred in the Alps and Pyrenees mountain ranges in Europe.
 Experts have called for "immediate action" to reverse the trend, which is seen as a key climate change indicator.
 Estimates for 2006 indicate shrinkage of 1.4 metres of 'water equivalent' compared to half a metre in 2005.